Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 modbus:serial.slave2.length=5
 ```

-Please note that the binding requires that all slaves connecting to the same serial port share the same connection parameters.
+Please note that the binding requires that all slaves connecting to the same serial port share the same connection parameters (e.g. baud-rate, parity, ..).
+In particular are different parameter settings considered bad practice, because they can confuse the instances (slaves) on the modbus.
 For additional information, see [this discussion](https://community.openhab.org/t/connection-pooling-in-modbus-binding/5246/161?u=ssalonen) in the community forums.

 Similarly, one must have identical connection parameters for all tcp slaves connecting to same host+port.